MacBook Air (M2, 2022) vs MacBook Air (M1, 2020): which is best for you?

 While that was fine – the design was iconic for a reason, after all – laptop design has come a long way recently, so that look was starting to feel dated.

 The good news is that the MacBook Air (M2, 2022) comes with a big redesign.
-It’s no longer a wedge shape, with a thicker back that tapers into a thin front.
-Instead, it now has a more square design that takes elements of the MacBook Pro and iPhone redesigns.
+It’s no longer a wedge shape, with a thicker back that tapers into a thin front, but now has a more square design that takes elements of the MacBook Pro and iPhone redesigns.

-We also get four color options: Space Gray, Silver, Starlight, and Midnight Blue.
-Apple also claims that the MacBook Air 2022 has a 20% smaller footprint than the previous MacBook Air, measuring in at 11mm thick and weighing just 2.7 pounds.

 So, it feels much easier to carry around.
 The bezels around the screen have been slimmed down, and not only does it make the new MacBook Air feel a lot more modern than the old model, but it means the screen is now larger, at 13.6-inches, compared to the 13.3-inch screen of the previous model.
 The resolution has also been upped from 2,560 x 1,600 to 2,560 x 1,664.
 This means the larger screen doesn't lose sharpness, though the older MacBook Air has a slightly higher pixel density.

-However, the MacBook Air (M2, 2022)’s screen blows the older model out of the water with support for one billion colors, many times more than the "millions" supported in the older MacBook Air, and with a higher brightness of 500 nits, compared to 400 nits of the MacBook Air (M1, 2020)’s screen.
-This makes the screen much more vivid and accurate and is a clear improvement over the older MacBook Air.
+However, the MacBook Air (M2, 2022)’s screen blows the older model out of the water with support for one billion colors, many times more than the ‘millions’ supported in the older MacBook Air, and with a higher brightness of 500 nits, compared to 400 nits of the MacBook Air (M1, 2020)’s screen.
+The results mean that the screen is much more vivid and accurate, and is a clear improvement over the older MacBook Air.

 When it comes to design, then, the new MacBook Air (M2, 2022) is the clear winner, with a more modern look that’s thinner and lighter than the M1 model, while offering a larger, brighter screen as well.